byq77/docusaurus-husarion-docs/docs/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 ---
-title: '3 Simple kinematics for mobile robot'
+title: Simple kinematics for mobile robot
-platform: 'CORE2'
-autotoc: true
-layout: layout.hbs
-page: 'Tutorials'
-order: 3
+sidebar_label: 3.
+Simple kinematics for mobile robot
+id: 3-simple-kinematics-for-mobile-robot
 ---

-# Simple kinematics for mobile robot #

 ## A little bit of theory ##